01mf02/jq-lang-spec/json.typ

   "err" ... & "otherwise",
 ) $

-Here, we use a helper function for the case that $v$ is an object.
+Here, we use the function $"sum"$ from @value-ops as well as a helper function for the case that $v$ is an object.
 This function takes an object key $k$ and $s: cal(S)$ and returns a value result:
 $ "obj_if" := lam(k, s) app(s, (lam(h, t) h bindr lam(o) ok({k |-> o})), (ok({}))) $